icgc-argo/platform-ui/compose/README.md

 $ make start
 ```

-2. Add yourself as an Ego admin as well as an administrator for program creation.
+2. Add yourself as an Ego admin as well as an administrator for program creation. **Note:** Services may take some time to start up, please allow some time for the cluster to fully start before proceeding with this step.

 ```bash
 $ make add-admin EMAIL=<your_gmail_here>